-- Where a building consent will be required for a development, no contribution shall be sought at any initial resource consent stage.
-The full development contribution (water supply, wastewater and roading) shall be paid at building consent. - Where a building consent will not be required (e.g. land use consent), then a development contribution will be assessed at resource consent stage.
+- Where a building consent will be required for a development, no contribution will be sought at any initial resource consent stage.
+The full development contribution (water supply, wastewater and roading) will be required at building consent. - Where a building consent will not be required (e.g. land use consent), then a development contribution will be assessed at resource consent stage.